-The Personality Puzzle is used by people in a wide variety of professions: counsellors, life coaches, executive coaches, psychologists, careers practitioners, human resources consultants, organisational development consultants, trainers, health practitioners, educators, business owners and managers in all industries.
+The Type for Adults coaching cards are one of four resources.
+All of the card sets are used by people in a wide variety of professions: counsellors, life coaches, executive coaches, psychologists, careers practitioners, human resources consultants, organisational development consultants, trainers, health practitioners, educators, business owners and managers in all industries.